Evaluation Results

 constraint functions.
 These gradients are typically derived from function

-evaluations across all realizations, often through a process like averaging.
+evaluations across all realizations, often through an aggregation process

-The optimizer may handle multiple objectives and constraints.
-Multiple
+like averaging.
+The optimizer may handle multiple objectives and

-objective gradients are combined into a single weighted sum, which is stored
+constraints.
+Multiple objective gradients are combined into a single vector,

-: The gradient of the weighted objective with
+target_objective: The gradient of the target objective with

 respect to each variable: